tauri-apps/tauri/.changes/bundler-object-custom-sign-command.md

 ---
-"tauri-bundler": patch:breaking
+"tauri-bundler": patch:feat
-"tauri-utils": patch:breaking
+"tauri-utils": patch:feat
 ---

-Custom sign command for windows executables is now with object instead of string to support whitespaces in the command path and arguments.
+Custom sign command with object notation for whitespaces in the command path and arguments.